getopenmono/monodocs/tutorials/responding_to_touch.md

     AutoDimmer();

-    void RespondTouchBegin(mono::TouchEvent &event);
+    void respondTouchBegin(mono::TouchEvent &event);

     void dim();
 };
 ```

-Our class inherits from `TouchResponder` and it overwrites the method `RespondTouchBegin`.
+Our class inherits from `TouchResponder` and it overwrites the method `respondTouchBegin`.
 This method gets called on every touch event, regardless on the touch inputs position.
 To dim the screen after some time, we use a `Timer` object, that calls the `dim()` method when it times out.
 Lastly, we create a constructor to setup the timer and insert our class into the touch responder chain.

 Create an implementation file for our class, called *auto_dimmer.cpp*: